Skylark Group

 Skylark Foods Limited is a subsidiary of Skylark Group, an Indian company that specialises in chicken and meat processing, and poultry products for poultry usage.
 It holds the same position in North India as Venky's holds in South India.

 History

 Founded in 1985 in village Anta, Distt.
 Jind, Haryana as Skylark Poultry Farms by the Dhull and Deswal family, it mainly produced day-old layer and broiler chicks for the poultry markets of North India.
 Skylark started its first operation with broiler breeding & hatchery with a capacity of 1000 broiler breeders.

-Status

-The Skylark Group is a ₹25 billion conglomerate and a large Asian poultry company.
-The group has diversified into fields including: poultry, processed food, meat processing and hatcheries.
-Skylark commissioned commercial broiler farms in 2008.